KeshavK2089/PureAudio/PureAudio/README.md

 After creating the project, **replace the default files** with the ones I've created:

-1. Delete the default `ContentView.swift` and `PureAudioApp.swift` from Xcode
+1. Delete the default `ContentView.swift` and `AudioPureApp.swift` from Xcode
-2. In Finder, copy all files from `/Users/keshavkotteswaran/Desktop/PureAudio/PureAudio/`
+2. In Finder, copy all files from `/Users/keshavkotteswaran/Desktop/AudioPure/AudioPure/`
 3. Drag them into your Xcode project, maintaining the folder structure:
    - App/
    - Models/